Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

       maxUnavailable: 0
 ~~~

-Additional information on rolling update can be found in these documents: [Deployment Rolling Update](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment), [Updating a Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment), [Manage Deployments](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#updating-your-application-without-a-service-outage), [Rolling Update using ReplicaController](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/).
+Additional information on rolling update can be found in the below documents: [Deployment Rolling Update](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment), [Updating a Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment), [Manage Deployments](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#updating-your-application-without-a-service-outage), [Rolling Update using ReplicaController](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/).

-**NOTE MINIKUBE USERS**: Since we are doing this on a local machine with one node and 1 replica of an application, we have to set `maxUnavailable` to `1`.
-Otherwise, Kubernetes won't allow the update to happen and the new version will always be in `Pending` state since we aren't allowing that at any given point in time there is a situation where no containers are present for `receiver` app.
+**NOTE MINIKUBE USERS**: Since we are doing this on a local machine with one node and 1 replica of an application, we have to set `maxUnavailable` to `1`; otherwise Kubernetes won't allow the update to happen, and the new version will remain in `Pending` state.
+That’s because we aren’t allowing for a services to exist with no running containers; which basically means service outage.

 ### Scaling

 Scaling is dead easy with Kubernetes.
-Since it's managing the whole cluster, you basically, just have to put a number into the template of the desired replicas to use.
+Since it's managing the whole cluster, you basically just need to put a number into the template of the desired replicas to use.

-This has been a great post so far but it's getting too long.
-I'm planning on writing a follow-up where I will be truly scaling things up on AWS with multiple nodes and replicas.
-Stay tuned.
+This has been a great post so far, but it's getting too long.
+I'm planning on writing a follow-up where I will be truly scaling things up on AWS with multiple nodes and replicas; plus deploying a Kubernetes cluster with [Kops](https://github.com/kubernetes/kops).
+So stay tuned!

 ### Cleanup